microsoft/ivy/doc/examples/leader.md

 <p><img src="images/leader8.png" alt="Testing Ivy screenshot" /></p>

-This conjecture says that we never have nodes in the order `N < P < Q` such that `P` has a smaller id than `Q` and the id of `P` is arriving at `N`.
+This conjecture says that we never have nodes in the order `N < P < Q` such that `Q` has a smaller id than `N` and the id of `Q` is arriving at `P`.
 In the graph, we see that the highlights have been removed from the two irrelevant arrows:

 <p><img src="images/leader9.png" alt="Testing Ivy screenshot" /></p>